angular/angular/adev/src/content/tools/cli/build.md

 ## Configuring browser compatibility

 The Angular CLI uses [Browserslist](https://github.com/browserslist/browserslist) to ensure compatibility with different browser versions.
-Depending on supported browsers, Angular will automatically polyfill and transform certain JavaScript and CSS features to ensure the built application does not use a feature which has not been implemented by a supported browser.
+Depending on supported browsers, Angular will automatically transform certain JavaScript and CSS features to ensure the built application does not use a feature which has not been implemented by a supported browser.
+However, the Angular CLI will not automatically add polyfills to supplement missing Web APIs.
+Use the `polyfills` option in `angular.json` to add polyfills.

 Internally, the Angular CLI uses the below default `browserslist` configuration which matches the [browsers that are supported](reference/versions#browser-support) by Angular.